plantcad/plantcad-dev/README.md

 ### Adding dependencies

-To add new dependencies in a running cluster, note that you can simply run the cluster launch command again.
+To add new dependencies in a running cluster, you can simply run the cluster launch command again.
 SkyPilot will recognize the cluster exists and then issue the same setup commands to all the nodes.
 In this case, those commands include a `uv sync`.
 I.e. you can do this:

 ```bash
 uv add universal-pathlib==0.2.6